19hours/sg-statutes/Acts/Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act.md

 [25/99]

-(3) Any person who, knowing or having reasonable grounds to believe that any property is, or in whole or in part, directly or indirectly, represents, another person’s benefits of drug trafficking, acquires that property for no or inadequate considerationshall be guilty of an offence.
+(3) Any person who, knowing or having reasonable grounds to believe that any property is, or in whole or in part, directly or indirectly, represents, another person’s benefits of drug trafficking, acquires that property for no or inadequate consideration, or has possession of or uses such property, shall be guilty of an offence.

 [44/2007 wef 01/11/2007]